codedance/silken/README.md

 ###Run-time Globals (Advanced):
 Run-time globals are injected into the model on every template render request.
 Reasons for using run-time globals include:
-* Passing in a user name so it’s available in the header on every page.
+* Passing in a user name so it's available in the header on every page.

 Run-time globals can only be defined in code by an implementation of ```com.papercut.silken.RuntimeGlobalsProvider```.
 This interface gives you access to the ```HTTPServletRequest```.
 To define, set the ```runtimeGlobalsProvider``` servlet init parameter to a fully qualified name of your class that implements ```com.papercut.silken.RuntimeGlobalsProvider```.